 Once you reach 65 you have unrestricted access to your super funds and you may access your benefits at any time, and you may continue in employment without the need to retire.
 Any benefits can be paid either as an income stream or as a lump sum and an individual can maintain their super account as long as they like.

 You can access your superannuation when you reach preservation age, cease employment and have no intention to become employed in the future.
 As part of this process your individual superannuation will normally require you to complete a retirement declaration confirming that you have retired.
-Commencing employment at some later stage, prior to age 65, will typically not impact your continuing access to superannuation, but any superannuation contributions from your new employment will need to go into a new fund.
+Commencing employment at some later stage, prior to age 65, will typically not impact your continuing access to superannuation, but any superannuation contributions from your new employment will need to go into the new accumulation fund.

 If you are aged between 60 and 64 and you cease an employment arrangement, then you are entitled to access all benefits accrued up until that point in time.
 You cannot access any benefits which accrue after this point in time - perhaps associated with new employment - until you again cease employment again.